 Create email templates

 Email is the most effective way for sales reps to connect with potential and existing customers.
 However, many sales reps spend hours agonising over their email copy.
 They need standardised email templates, directly accessible from their inbox, that can be adjusted depending on the recipient and sent quickly.
 Templates like these will dramatically increase sales reps' productivity and satisfaction.

 If you're just starting with sales enablement, find out what content you should focus on in our article, The best sales enablement content to prioritise.

 Ten years ago, sales were a manual business.
 Today, the reality is very different.
 Once manual processes can be automated, sales reps can reach more prospects and speed up the sales cycle.

 These are a few examples of ways you can use automation to impact your sales process positively:

 Create email sequences

-With this approach, you can partially automate the process of booking sales meetings.
-When a sales rep sends an email, they can include a link that the lead can use to book a meeting with them.
+With this approach, you can partially automate booking sales meetings.
+When a sales rep sends an email, they can include a link the lead can use to book a meeting with them.
 Most sales enablement tools have a feature like this - the rep connects their calendar with the tool, and the lead can choose a time for a meeting that suits both of them.
 The rep is then alerted that the meeting is booked.
 With a tool like this, reps don't need to email back and forth with a prospect to find a suitable time.